offendingcommit/valdris/Political Systems/Ruin-Shunner Republics.md

 ### The Youth Exodus

-The [[Timeline#The Recent Awakening|Recent Awakening]] has created unprecedented challenges for Shunner communities:
+The [Recent Awakening](Timeline.md#The%20Recent%20Awakening) has created unprecedented challenges for Shunner communities:

 **The Lure of Wonder**: Young people, raised on cautionary tales, find themselves drawn to:
 - Reports of awakening ruins offering incredible power